Juneteenth is ….

 Celebrate Juneteenth in Orange County, NC:

 For some, it's been a family tradition, for others it's a learning experience, and still others, a day of reflection.
 In any case, Juneteenth is a reason to celebrate!
-You're invited to come to Orange County and celebrate the importance of this day!
+You're invited to come to Orange County and celebrate the importance of this day,

-Celebrate the Chapel Hill-Carrboro Juneteenth at the Hargraves Community Center, 216 North Roberson St on June 17, 10am-3pm.
+Celebrate the Chapel Hill-Carrboro Juneteenth at the Hargraves Community Center, 216 North Roberson St on June 16th starting at 2pm.
 Celebrate Black community and culture with live performances, Black-owned small business and non-profit expos, kid’s activities, food trucks, and more.
-The Towns of Chapel Hill and Carrboro proclaimed the observance and commemoration of Juneteenth starting on June 19, 2020 and encourage residents and employers to recognize the holiday.